polyverse/logrus_context_hook/README.md

 )

 func main() {

 	// Add the Context Hook
 	log.AddHook(logrus_context_hook.NewContextHook("*", // * is special for ANY field of type context.Context.
-    []string{"ServerId", "RequestId", "HostId"} //Second parameter is the list of keys in that context to look for.
+		[]string{"ServerId", "RequestId", "HostId"})) //Second parameter is the list of keys in that context to look for.
-  ))

 	// Then log with as you do
-  log.Infof("Hello from Logger...");
+	log.Infof("Test1: Hello from Logger...")

-  // OR Log with Context field name ctx := log.WithValue(context.Background(), "ServerId", "DemoServer") log.WithField("Context", ctx).Infof("Hello from Logger with context under field 'Context'")
+	// OR Log with Context field name ctx := context.WithValue(context.Background(), "ServerId", "DemoServer")
+	log.WithField("Context", ctx).Infof("Test1: Hello from Logger with context under field 'Context'")

-  // OR Log with Context under any field name (because of the "*") ctx = log.WithValue(context.Background(), "RequestId", "Want this logged anyway") log.WithField("NotContextField", ctx).Infof("Hello from Logger with context under field 'NotContextField'") }
+	// OR Log with Context under any field name (because of the "*") ctx = context.WithValue(context.Background(), "RequestId", "Want this logged anyway") log.WithField("NotContextField", ctx).Infof("Test1: Hello from Logger with context under field 'NotContextField'") }
 ```